Droogans/unmaintainable-code/README.md

 #### Never Test

 Never test any code that handles the error cases, machine crashes, or OS glitches.
 Never check return codes from the OS.
 That code never gets executed anyway and slows down your test times.
 Besides, how can you possibly test your code to handle disk errors, file read errors, OS crashes, and all those sorts of events?
-Why, you would have to either an incredibly unreliable computer or a test scaffold that mimicked such a thing.
+Why, you would have to have either an incredibly unreliable computer or a test scaffold that mimicked such a thing.
 Modern hardware never fails, and who wants to write code just for testing purposes?
 It isn't any fun.
 If users complain, just blame the OS or hardware.
 They'll never know.

 #### Never, Ever Do Any Performance Testing